davidsonr/user-search/README.md

 - http://localhost:8080/user/city/London?milesRadius=50

 #### 2) Swagger hub
 The following URL will output the OpenAPI swagger UI.
-The link provided a Similar interface to the provided one for the assesment.
+The interface is similar to the provided one for the assessment.

 - http://localhost:8080/